ShrieempPaste07/finals-reviewer/CSA.md

 28. NOT a main dcondition for DMA - [ I/O module must rely heavily on storage]
 29. I/O controller - [allows processing of each instruction]
 30. I/O response time - [total elapsed time to accomplish an input]

+# Finals

+computer hardware used to remember data - [Storage Devices] All previous data have to be read - [Serial Access] Possible to get to the required item directly - [Random Access]

+### Hierarchy of Storage
+CPU accesses the data in the conventional memory (RAM) - [Primary Storage] Not immediately available to CPU, is treated I/O, except for Flash Memory and is slower - [Secondary Storage]

+### Kinds of Storage
+consists of 1 or more flat, circular patterns made of glass, metal, or plastic and are coated with magnetic substance - [Magnetic Disks]
+Traces out the disk surface as the disk rotates - [Track] the surface of the platter are viewed as divided into equally sized pie shape - [Sector]

+### Disk Characteristics
+time that takes to TRANSFER data and the SUM of seek time and rotational delay - [Access Time] time required for the head to READ OR WRITE data - [Reading or Writing Time] time that takes the head move to the PROPER TRACK - [Seek Time] time that takes a sector to be positioned UNDER read/write head - [Rotational Delay] represented by RPM - [Rotation Speed] defines the organization of information stored in the hard disk - [FILE SYSTEM] EXT, XFS - [Linux File System]
+FAT, NFTS - [Windows File System]
+HFS+, APFS - [MacOSX]

+### Kinds of Storage 2.0
+Solid state medium that uses volatile memory - [Solid State Memory] basis of Solid State Memory which differs from RAM - [NAND Flash Chips] alternative to magnetic disks - [Optical Disks]
+CD-ROM (12cm) - [650MB]
+Blue-ray - [>50GB]
+DVD Tech - [4.7GB]
+Non-volatile and under proper storage conditions and data can be stored indefinitely - [Magnetic Tapes] Current Tape Cartriges can store - [3TB compressed data or 1.5TB of uncompressed data] Currently in development that can hold as large as 12TB - [Cartriges with uncompressed cap] Technique used for this type of storage - [data streaming]

+Types of disk controllers that are used in storage devices - [Disk Controller] first type or HDD that made use of Parallel interface standard to connect to computers.
+Referred to Enhanced Integrated Drive Elelctronics - [Parallel Advanced Tech Attachment] replaced PATA drives in desktop and laptop computers - [Serial Advanced Tech Attachment] quite similar to Integrated Drive Electronics that use of parallel interfaced standard developed by ANSI - [SCSI Small Comp Sys Interface] new tech of HDD, combines the advantages of parallel SCSI and SATA - [Serial Attached SCSI]

+Performance Enhancements
+- Larger Blocks
+- Pre Fetch
+- Access Algo
+- Disk Array

+### Storage Access Algo
+handles the request based on their ARRIVAL order -[First Come First Served FCFS] handles the request based on their DISTANCE from the current head location - [Shortest Time First Algo] where the head starts at one end of the disk while MOVING to the other end, handles all requests along the way - [scan (elevator algo)] similar to SCAN - [C-SCAN (Circular SCAN)] improvement of C-SCAN, head moves forward until it finds a request with the larger cylinder - [C-LOOK]

+can be used to reduce overall data access time by sharing the data among multiple disks - [Disk Array] consists of 2 disk drives, each disk stores exactly the same data - [Mirrored] divided into multiple blocks - [Stripped Array]

+remote data storage done over a computer network - [Cloud Storage] LAN intended to handle large amounts of data - [SAN (Storage Attached Network)] Storage resources connected directly to the network - [NAN (Network Attached Storage)]

+allows a single computer to appear as multiplicity of computers - [virtualization] simulated machines - [VM]